USPS Commercial Plus Pricing (CPP)

 Frequently Asked Questions

 Traditionally, you needed to ship thousands of packages monthly to qualify directly with USPS.
 However, most shippers access CPP rates through authorized shipping platforms that have negotiated volume discounts and pass the savings to their users.
+With I'd Ship That you qualify the moment you create a free account, with no subscription and no minimum volume.

 CPP rates are typically 20-40% lower than retail post office rates and 5-15% lower than standard commercial rates.
 The exact discount varies by service type, package weight, and shipping zone.
+With the 2026 rate increases (USPS about 5.4%, UPS and FedEx about 5.9%), the dollar gap between retail and discounted labels is larger than it was last year, so the tier you ship on matters more every cycle.

 Yes.
 While small businesses usually can't qualify directly with USPS, they can access CPP-level rates through shipping platforms like I'd Ship That that aggregate volume across all their customers to unlock the deepest discounts.
+You pay per label, with no subscription and no minimums, and you can have a label ready in about 30 seconds.

 Start Shipping Smarter